volodymyrss/data-analysis/README.md

 Framework facilitating semantic declarative expression of reproducible data analysis workflows.

-Workflow is expressed as collection of "pure function" Analysis Nodes, represented as __DataAnalysis__ classes.
+Workflow is expressed as collection of "pure function" single-valued Analysis Nodes, represented as __DataAnalysis__ classes.
 Python class inheritance is used to define __rdfs:subClassOf__ relations, and the class attributes induce __rdf:Property__ defining OWL-compatible ontology.

 The workflow definition is compatible with __CWL__ workflow expression (complete implementation of the integration is in progress).